libgdx/libgdx.github.io/wiki/jvm-langs/using-libgdx-with-kotlin.md

 ---
 [Kotlin](https://kotlinlang.org) is a modern statically typed JVM language from [JetBrains](https://www.jetbrains.com), the creators of [IntelliJ IDEA](https://www.jetbrains.com/idea/) (Kotlin supports Eclipse too).
 If you’re a C# user or appreciate its features, you will feel more at home as Kotlin has many features C# has.

-*Due to how GWT works, you will not be able to use the HTML5 target with Kotlin.
-This could be fixed in the future by using Kotlin’s JavaScript back-end.* It might be possible to utilize [TeaVM](https://github.com/konsoletyper/teavm) as a replacement for GWT, though.
+Due to how GWT works, you will not be able to use the HTML5 target with Kotlin.
+[TeaVM](https://github.com/konsoletyper/teavm) is a replacement for GWT that allows for Kotlin source files. [libGDX support](https://github.com/xpenatan/gdx-teavm) is a work-in-progress, however it builds and can make functional games for the web.
+You can enable it through the platforms menu in Gdx-Liftoff.

 # About the Kotlin language